February Birthstone: Why Amethyst is the Perfect Gem for Your Birth Month

 What is the February Birthstone?

-The color of the February birthstone is purple.
-Amethyst is primarily a rich purple that can range from pale lavender to deep purple.
-The intensity of the color often depends on the presence of iron in the quartz and the conditions under which it was formed.
-Some amethysts may also have secondary hues of red or blue, adding to their unique beauty.
+Purple is February's signature color, represented by its birthstone, the amethyst.
+This color can range from light lilac or pale violet to deep, rich purple.
+The intensity of the color often depends on the presence of iron in the quartz and the conditions under which it formed.
+Some amethysts may also exhibit secondary hues of red or blue, which adds to the unique beauty of some amethysts.

 Origin and History of the February Birthstone